WATonomous/status/README.md

 Still trying to see what this repo will be about.
 For now it's a barebones status page running on GitHub pages and using the healthchecks.io API.
 We can probably combine this with what's behind http://vm-status.watonomous.ca.

+- `/` contains all Terraform-provisioned checks.
-- `/` is adapted from [healthchecks-front](https://github.com/nicoandrade/healthchecks-front).
+- `/legacy` is adapted from [healthchecks-front](https://github.com/nicoandrade/healthchecks-front).
 This only supports one Healthchecks.io project.
-- `/all` is adapted from [healthchecks/dashboard](https://github.com/healthchecks/dashboard).
+- `/legacy2` is adapted from [healthchecks/dashboard](https://github.com/healthchecks/dashboard).
 This supports multiple Healthchecks.io projects, but the UI is not as intuitive as `/` at first glance.

 ### Development